hughlaw/themilldunfanaghy/src/pages/index.md

         - roomImage: /img/corgannive@2x.jpg
           roomImageAlt: The bed in the Corgannive room
         - roomImage: /img/image1 (2) - Copy.jpeg
-          roomImageAlt: 'Bailey, our Golden Retriever,  in Corgannive.'
+          roomImageAlt: Bailey, our Golden Retriever,  in Corgannive.
       roomName: Corgannive
   title: Our rooms
 foodAndDrink:
-  dividerText1: >-
-    For a more hearty start to the day, a vast range that includes a Full Irish Breakfast, Vegetarian breakfast, Smoked salmon, Egg dishes and Fresh fish from The Bay can be ordered from the kitchen.
+  dividerText1: For a more hearty start to the day, a vast range that includes a
+    Full Irish Breakfast, Vegetarian breakfast, Smoked salmon, Egg dishes and Fresh fish from The Bay can be ordered from the kitchen.
-  dividerText2: >-
-    On a lovely Summer's evening, if you fancy a glass of Prosecco at one of our many romantic seating areas in the garden , we do have an Honesty Bar for to avail of, offering a selection of fine wines and Donegal Craft Beers .
+  dividerText2: On a lovely Summer's evening, if you fancy a glass of Prosecco at
+    one of our many romantic seating areas in the garden , we do have an Honesty Bar for to avail of, offering a selection of fine wines and Donegal Craft Beers .
 Or of course by the Open fire on cold, wet night.
   foodImage1: /img/healthy-breakfast-large@2x.jpg
   foodImage2: /img/fried-breakfast-large@2x.jpg
   foodImage3: /img/prosseco-and-olives-large@2x.jpg
   menuItems:
-    - description: >-
-        Burrowe’s Pork Sausages & Home Cured Bacon, Free Range Fried Egg, Potato Bread, Tomato, Loughrane’s Black/White Pudding & Mushrooms.
+    - description: Burrowe’s Pork Sausages & Home Cured Bacon, Free Range Fried Egg, Potato Bread, Tomato, Loughrane’s Black/White Pudding & Mushrooms.
       title: Full Irish Breakfast
     - description: Served with Whiskey & Cream or Honey & Mixed Seeds.
       title: Organic Porridge
-    - description: 'Tomato, Beans, Fried Organic Egg, Mushrooms & Potato Bread.'
+    - description: Tomato, Beans, Fried Organic Egg, Mushrooms & Potato Bread.
       title: Vegetarian Breakfast
     - description: Served with with crispy Bacon & Maple Syrup.
       title: Pancakes
-    - description: 'Served with Banana, Hazelnut Praline & Maple Syrup.'
+    - description: Served with Banana, Hazelnut Praline & Maple Syrup.
       title: Pancakes
     - title: Poached Egg with Fish
-    - description: 'Served with Bacon, Mushroom or Tomato.'
+    - description: Served with Bacon, Mushroom or Tomato.
       title: Omelette
-    - description: 'Poached, Scrambled or Boiled'
+    - description: Poached, Scrambled or Boiled
       title: Eggs
     - title: Scrambled Eggs with Smoked Salmon
-    - description: 'Poached Eggs, Ham, Hollandaise Sauce on Toasted Muffin.'
+    - description: Poached Eggs, Ham, Hollandaise Sauce on Toasted Muffin.
       title: Eggs Benedict
-    - description: 'Poaches Eggs, Smoked Salmon, Hollandaise on Toasted Muffin.'
+    - description: Poaches Eggs, Smoked Salmon, Hollandaise on Toasted Muffin.
       title: Eggs Royale
-    - description: 'Poached Eggs, Mozzarella, Sliced Tomato & Hollandaise Sauce.'
+    - description: Poached Eggs, Mozzarella, Sliced Tomato & Hollandaise Sauce.
       title: Caprese Eggs Benedict
     - title: Fish Omelette
   openingText: >-